Are you ready for spring cleaning?

 Mix some mild dish detergent with water.

-The ration should be 1 part detergent to 5 parts water.
+The ratio should be 1 part detergent to 5 parts water.
 Dip the sponge in the solution and wipe your laptop case gently to remove stains and dust.

 Make sure that your sponge is almost dry, with no dripping liquid.
 Don’t let the sponge enter into the PC card slots or USB slots, since it might leak inside.
 Dry the case by wiping it with a dry, clean lint-free cloth.